-In connection with the audit of the fiscal year ended June 30, 2004, Ernst & Young, the Company's independent auditors at that time, informed our Board of Directors that they believe that the personnel and management of Novogen who perform our accounting and financial reporting functions pursuant to the Services Agreement are not sufficiently expert in U.S. GAAP and the requirements of the SEC and the Public Company Accounting Oversight Board and that this lack of expertise represents a material weakness in the operation of our internal control over financial reporting.
+In 2004, the Company determined that the personnel and management of Novogen who perform its accounting and financial reporting functions pursuant to the services agreement are not sufficiently expert in U.S. GAAP and the requirements of the SEC and the Public Company Accounting Oversight Board and that this lack of expertise represents a material weakness in the operation of the Company's internal control over financial reporting.

-Ernst & Young also noted that our system of financial reporting was not designed to prepare financial statements in accordance with U.S. GAAP and that our system of internal control, in particular our processes to review and analyze elements of the financial statement close process and prepare consolidated financial statements in accordance with U.S. GAAP, has not reduced to a relatively low level the risk that errors in amounts that would be material in relation to those financial statements may occur and may not be detected within a timely period by management in the normal course of business.
+In addition, the Company's system of financial reporting was not designed to prepare financial statements in accordance with U.S. GAAP and that its system of internal control, in particular the processes to review and analyze elements of the financial statement close process and prepare consolidated financial statements in accordance with U.S. GAAP, has not reduced to a relatively low level the risk that errors in amounts that would be material in relation to those financial statements may occur and may not be detected within a timely period by management in the normal course of business.

-In this regard, Ernst & Young have recommended that Novogen engage personnel with expertise or train existing personnel in the following areas:
+In this regard, the Company recommended that Novogen engage personnel with expertise or train existing personnel in the following areas:

-- U.S. GAAP; - financial reporting in accordance with the SEC regulations; - · requirements of the Public Company Accounting Oversight Board; and - application of technical accounting pronouncements.
+- · U.S. GAAP; - · financial reporting in accordance with the SEC regulations; - requirements of the Public Company Accounting Oversight Board; and - application of technical accounting pronouncements.

-We have sought assurances from Novogen that it will promptly remedy the concerns raised by Ernst & Young and Novogen has presented to us a plan for addressing these concerns.
-We believe that Novogen's plan is designed to ensure that the preparation of our consolidated financial statements, including the processes to review and analyze elements of our financial statement close process, is in accordance with U.S. GAAP and that relevant information about U.S. GAAP, SEC financial reporting requirements, and the requirements of the Public Company Accounting Oversight Board is available to those persons involved in the process by which our financial statements are prepared.
+The Company has sought assurances from Novogen that it will promptly remedy the concerns raised and Novogen has presented to us a plan for addressing these concerns.
+The Company believes that Novogen's plan is designed to ensure that the preparation of its consolidated financial statements, including the processes to review and analyze elements of its financial statement close process, is in accordance with U.S. GAAP and that relevant information about U.S. GAAP, SEC financial reporting requirements and the requirements of the Public Company Accounting Oversight Board is available to those persons involved in the process by which the financial statements are prepared.
 Specifically Novogen's plan provides for additional resources and further training of the Novogen accounting team including: